flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Having set the scene, let me tell you what the 68000 provides [@cpu-user]:

-- The **68000 ISA**: A new instruction set with plenty of features, including a set of multiplication and division opcodes.
+- The **68000 Instruction Set Architecture** (ISA): A new instruction set with plenty of features, including a set of multiplication and division opcodes.
 Some instructions are 8-bit long (called 'byte'), others are 16-bit long (called 'word') and the rest are 32-bit long (called 'long-word').
 - **Sixteen general-purpose 32-bit registers**.
 Bear in mind, this CPU splits the set into eight 'data registers' (where arithmetic computations may be performed) and eight 'address registers' (exclusively used for storing memory addresses).
   - Nevertheless, this is a big step, considering the 6502 and Z80 only provide 8-bit registers.
 - A **16-bit Arithmetic Logic Unit** (ALU): Meaning it needs extra cycles to compute arithmetic operations on 32-bit numbers, but it's fine on 16-bit/8-bit ones.